BoothGroup/Vayesta/docs/source/install.rst

 Running Tests
 =============

-After installation Vayesta_ can run its tests set with the following command:
+After installation, Vayesta_ can run the test using the following command:

 .. code-block:: console

-   python setup.py test
+   pytest vayesta/tests